 I sometimes wonder how many people survived the Occupation (and the ensuing civil war) thanks to piles of boiled weeds.
 I don’t think there’s any accurate way to measure.
 What I do know is that my respect for them has grown over time, thanks to a better understanding of their special Greek culture or, as I like to think of it, horta culture.

 In 1943 Greece, a bowl of greens might have sat alone on the dinner table.
 In the 2013, it’s a struggle to find a spot for them on a table already crowded with more food than anyone could possibly consume, but they always make a place for it.
 With all the other, more lively dishes to compete with, no one may actually eat the horta, but it’s always comforting to know that it’s there, should anyone truly need it again.

 You can use any type of greens you like to make horta.
 Feel free to get creative, but don’t give it too much thought.
 Use what you have on hand.
 I prefer mine faintly bitter, which no one who knows me would find the least bit surprising.

 The following recipe is just a guideline, since amounts are elastic and easily adjustable, just like the pants one should wear if one were having dinner at a Greek family’s house in non-famine times.

 Serves two.
 Or one, if it is all one is eating.

 • Plenty of kosher salt

 • Olive oil

 1. Add water to a large, deep pot.
-Add a scant handful of salt to the water and bring to a simmer.
+Toss a scant handful of salt into the water and bring to a simmer.

 3. To serve, place the horta in a serving bowl, squeeze a lemon half over them, drizzle with olive oil and taste.
 If needed, sprinkle with a little more salt.
 Place the second half of lemon in the bowl, off to the side.
 Wrapping them in cheese cloth and ribbon is a lovely touch, but wholly unnecessary.